 These new permissions are app compatible and no changes are required for apps running on Android 11 or lower.
 For legacy apps targeting Android 11 or lower, the platform automatically translates requests for the legacy Bluetooth permissions into requests for the new permissions.
 When an app upgrades to target Android 12 or higher, the app must request the new Bluetooth permissions explicitly.

-For more information on using the permissions, see New Bluetooth permissions in Android 12.
+For more information on using the permissions, refer to Bluetooth permissions.

 Android 12 provides users with transparency by displaying indicators when an app uses a private data source through the cameras and microphone app-op permissions.